|

 has always been there, buried deep in my heart.
 Like the spring buds that

-were warmed by the sunrays for the first time after a long snowy winter,
+were warmed by the sunrays for the first time after a long snowy winter, poetry

-then and who I am now.
+who I am now.

 Two weeks ago another piece of my past